giannispoliths/well-camera-depth-counter/README.md

-Borehole inspection cameras typically display live video but provide no way to record or overlay the current cable depth on the footage.
-This makes it hard to log findings accurately during geological surveys.
+Borehole inspection cameras typically display live video but provide no way to record or overlay the current cable depth on the footage.usually This makes it hard to log findings accurately during geological surveys.

+The PASI Well-Camera.1N borehole inspection system had no built-in way to record cable depth during surveys.
+Rather than purchasing the manufacturer's official encoder accessory (€400-800+), my custom solution had a total cost of under €20.

 ## The Solution